 GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 NOTE: These federal funds REQUIRE historic coordination for buildings over 50 years and for buildings in a historic district (Aster Ave, Kenmore Blvd).
-If funds are approved, businesses with historic designation MUST work with architect specializing in historic renovation AND accept their recommendations.
+If funds are approved, businesses with historic designation MUST work with architect specializing in historic renovation AND accept their recommendations prior to beginning work.

 Notes about Federal Funds